Crispy fried chicken and green bean salad prepared by Jeff Fleming, chef on the Hines - Furlong Line

 3-4 T chopped fresh oregano (dried doesn’t work as well can subs. fresh basil)

 1/4 C extra virgin olive oil.

 Salt & pepper to taste.

 Bring a pot of salted water to a simmer.
 Sprinkle in a good tablespoon of baking soda (helps retain color).
 Add the green beans until al dente.
-Be careful not to overcook you want a little bite.
+Be careful not to overcook if you want a little bite.

 While this is happening zest the lemons & juice into a large bowl & add garlic and red onion.
 Slowly whisk in the olive oil making a light emulsion (basically a simple dressing).
 Add the chopped oregano and salt & pepper to taste.

 When green beans are just barely tender remove from water & add immediately to dressing and check seasoning.
 Adjust salt & pepper again to taste.
-At this point you can do two things (I prefer chilled).
-You can serve immediately as a side but I prefer to chill for at least 2 hours & serve more as a salad-side.
+At this point, you can do two things (I prefer chilled).
+You can serve immediately as a side but I prefer to chill for at least 2 hours & serve more as a salad side.